wendyelviragarcia/vowels/README.md

 d) Data for optimizing the pitch (F0) detection

 ## OUTPUT
 The output is a tab separated txt file (can be dragged to Excel, beware decimals are ".") with the following information in columns.
+Depending on the script that you are using you will find an interval per row or a sample point per row.
 a) file name
 b) number of the Interval
-c) label of the interval in the tier of the analysis: vowel
+c) label of the interval in the tier of the analysis: vowel or sentence
 d) F0
 e) F1
 f) F2